 If you love clusters in your granola, then this Chunky Cardamom Granola with Almonds & Pistachios is for you!
 It’s gluten-free and delicious on yogurt.

-Basically every day at work I snack on Greek Yogurt.
-Usually I just add some berries with a pinch of stevia and cinnamon to sweeten, but recently I’ve been craving some crunch.
+Every day at about 4 o’clock, I snack on Greek yogurt at my desk.
+Call me a creature of habit, but I just love it because it has lots of protein to hold me over until dinner time.
+Usually I just add some fresh berries and a pinch of stevia and cinnamon to sweeten the yogurt, but recently I’ve been craving some crunch for texture.

 After scouring the web for new granola recipes, I wasn’t finding anything that suited my needs.
 I wanted to keep this version low-sugar, but not lose a lot of sweetness and flavor.

 In one recipe, I spotted cardamom on the ingredient list and thought that was very unique.
 Most granola recipes stick to the usuals: maple syrup, honey, brown sugar, and cinnamon.
-I love cardamom, but I find it stays in my spice cabinet more often than it should, so I decided to pull it out for this batch of granola.
+I love cardamom, but I find it stays in my spice cabinet more often than it should, so I decided to put it to use.

 - 1.5 cups rolled oats*

 - 1/2 cup unsalted almonds, slivered or chopped

 - 1/8 cup sesame seeds (optional)